soprasteria/terraform-aws-wellarchitected-conformance/README.md

 ## Authors/contributors
-Developed and maintained by Well-Architected enthusiast in Sopra Steria, with no official company support.
+Developed and maintained by Well-Architected enthusiasts in Sopra Steria, with no official company support.
 See [contributors.](https://github.com/soprasteria/terraform-aws-wellarchitected-conformance/graphs/contributors)

 ## License